 Asparagus is a healthy vegetable which is particularly low in calories.
 Along with important nutrients (potassium, phosphorus, magnesium, calcium and iron) and vitamins (A, C, E, B6, B2, B1), it also contains aspartic acid.
 This substance was discovered by the ancient Greeks and used to detoxify the body.
 Eating asparagus also boosts kidney activity and cleanses the skin.
 Cauliflower

 Cauliflower has been grown in Italy for the last 300 years.
-The largest area of cauliflower cultivation in South Tyrol is located in Laas in the Venosta Valley.
-However, South Tyrolean cauliflower is also grown in the Eisack and Puster valleys and on the Ritten plateau.
+The largest area of cauliflower cultivation in South Tyrol is located in Laas/Lasa in the Vinschgau valley.
+However, South Tyrolean cauliflower is also grown in the Eisacktal and Pustertal valleys and on the Ritten/Renon plateau.
 Being allowed to ripen slowly in the South Tyrolean mountains allows the cauliflower to develop a more intensive flavor and aroma in cooking.The valuable nutrients it contains, which include various minerals and vitamin C, means it should be an indispensable part of the diet of every child and adult.

-South Tyrolean cauliflower with the seal of quality is white, lustrous and particularly firm.
+South Tyrolean cauliflower with seal of quality is white, lustrous and particularly firm.
 Cauliflower is very versatile.
 You can boil it, steam it, gratinate it or eat it raw.
-Its mild taste makes it ideal for vegetarian dishes or as a side-dish with fish, meat, poultry or eggs.
+Its mild taste makes it ideal for vegetarian dishes or as a side dish with fish, meat, poultry or eggs.
 Radicchio

-South Tyrolean potatoes are cultivated in the Puster valley.
+South Tyrolean potatoes are cultivated in the Pustertal valley.
 Only carefully selected, healthy seed potatoes are used for cultivation.
 Each potato variety cooks differently:

 - mealy potatoes for dumplings, purée or French fries

 - mainly firm potatoes for fried and roast potatoes, vegetable soups, stews and jacket potatoes